telerik/kendo-ui-core/docs/controls/hybrid/application.md

         });
     </script>

-## Seamless Status Bar in iOS7
+### Apply the Status Bar in iOS7 Seamlessly

-iOS7 introduced application status bars that merge with your application, creating a more unified look.
-This can be achieved in a native application by setting UIStatusBarStyleLightContent style.
-However Apple didn't update the web clip status bar meta tag to support similar functionality, except that now black-translucent makes the status bar completely transparent with white icons.
-On the contrary, in Telerik AppBuilder/PhoneGap, the status bar has black icons - their color can be only controlled with the [official Cordova Status Bar Plugin](https://github.com/apache/cordova-plugin-statusbar).
+The iOS7 introduced application status bars that merge with your application and create a more unified look.
+This can be achieved in a native application by setting the `UIStatusBarStyleLightContent` style.
+However, Apple did not update the web clip status bar meta tag to support similar functionality, except that now black-translucent makes the status bar completely transparent with white icons.
+On the contrary, in Telerik AppBuilder/PhoneGap, the status bar has black icons&mdash;their color can only be controlled with the [official Cordova Status Bar Plugin](https://github.com/apache/cordova-plugin-statusbar).
+Knowing this, you can achieve the seamless status bar in Kendo UI framework for mobile devices starting from Kendo UI Q2 2013 SP, but only with darker backgrounds.

-Knowing this, you can achieve the seamless status bar in Kendo UI Mobile starting from Q2 2013 SP, but only with darker backgrounds.
-For instance, this complete example will make a pink NavBar with seamless status bar on top of it:
+The example demonstrates how to make a pink NavBar with seamless status bar on top of it.

+###### Example

     <style scoped>
         .km-on-ios .km-header .km-navbar